KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 Some of his suggested methods
 * Use UUID field as primary key field and avoid creating two columns.
 You do not need a sequential ID, because of the UUID hash.
 You can index UUID.
 * Starting at Django 3.2, the ID of each field went from 4 to 8 bytes.
-In settings use the default AutoField instead of BigAutoField.
+In settings, use the default AutoField instead of BigAutoField.
 * Alvaro prefers to create his own ID.
 See urlid.org for his methodology.
 * Use SQL min/max to check the size of table values.
 Use SmallIntegerField instead of IntegerField.
 * Column order can affect space used.
 Use fixed-size columns (bigger, then smaller), then variable-size.
 See [Data alignment in Postgres](https://www.enterprisedb.com/postgres-tutorials/data-alignment-postgresql).